colinyjchung/jinnzhong/content/posts/20231028-last-two-months.md

 Both attempts in 2006-2008, and 2015-2017, interrupted by life. business, reality.
 The second attempt mired by doing everything but the writing of fiction: running a podcast, a critique group, building out a platform when I didn't need one.

 Anyway - I pulled out this journal for a totally different reason, not to reflect on the last three months.
 At SIWC, MRK said that a beginner should aim for a short story that's ~4k words.
 It's short enough to be a story, and short enough that a publisher might give a first-timer a chance.
 I'm taking this to heart.
 I just went through all the Nebula, Hugo, World Fantasy, Locus, and Theodore Sturgeon award winners over the last seven years.
 Identified the ones that are in this range.
+(Plus a few that are not).
 I've printed out ten of them and I'm going to study them.
 BUT, I want to set proper intentions before I do that.

 OK here's what I'm thinking...